codetantra-bypass/App-Bypass-Demo/README.md

    - After starting the demo, open the CodeTantra App and proceed with your test.

 3. **Feature Limitations**
-   - The demo does not remove the timer or support autotype/paste functionalities.
+   - The demo does not remove the timer or support any inbuilt autotype/paste functionalities.
+However, you can use your own autotyper.
+The demo bypass removes the autotyper blocks in place so any autotyper can work during the 10 minutes.
    - To access these additional features, purchase the full version available at:
      [CodeTantra Bypass Full Version](https://sites.google.com/view/codetantra-bypass?usp=sharing)